-1. Credit and counterparty risk management
+c.
+Credit and counterparty risk management

 The Council regards a key objective of its treasury management activities to be the security of the principal sums it invests.
-Accordingly it will ensure that its counterparty lists and limits reflect a prudent attitude towards organisations with which funds may be deposited, and will limit its investment activities to the instruments, methods and techniques will be limited to those set out in TMP4 Approved investments, methods and techniques and listed in the schedule.
-It also recognises the need to have, and will therefore maintain, a formal counterparty policy in respect of those organisations from which it may borrow, or with whom it may enter into other financing arrangements.
+Accordingly it will ensure that its counterparty lists and limits reflect a prudent attitude towards organisations with which funds may be deposited, and will limit its investment activities to the instruments, methods and techniques set out in TMP4 Approved investments, methods and techniques.
+The Council also recognises the need to have, and will therefore maintain, a formal counterparty policy on those organisations which it may borrow from, or which it may enter into other financing arrangements with.